venturadan/startup/notes.md

 26. rmdir -rf simon will delete files if not empty
 27. why do all checkbox/radio buttens share the same name attribute value?
 28. go back and play with the ribbons in CodePen again and actually make changes this time (save files and debug)
+29. What is the `integrety` attribute in the bootstrap link and do I need to get my own key value for it?

 ## Questions for Lee/Mark